Vicharana

-Vicharana (Trial) is a 1988 Malayalam film written by A. K. Lohithadas and directed by Sibi Malayil.
+Vicharanais a 1988 Malayalam film written by A. K. Lohithadas and directed by Sibi Malayil.
 The film stars Mammootty, Sobhana, Nedumudi Venu, Seema, Mukesh, Jagathy Sreekumar and Prathapachandran.

 Plot

 The story is about the problems faced by a lawyer in his personal, social and professional lives when he undertakes the murder case of a trade union leader in which his brother-in-law is the main accused.

 A strike is going on at Govindan Nair's factory headed by union leader Johny and activist Kabeer.
 They approach Advocate Sethumadhavan, an upright and idealistic young lawyer for advice.
-Sethumadhavan’ s father was also a party activist and eloped with his mother from Govindan Nair's family.
+Sethumadhavan' s father was also a party activist and eloped with his mother from Govindan Nair's family.
 Sethu is sympathetic to the party cause and supports them.
 He is married to his childhood sweetheart and his uncle Govindan Nair's daughter Anita.
 Govindan Nair holds a grudge against Sethu for this and his jealous and disapproving of his professional excellence coming from humble beginnings.
 Govindan Nair and his son Raghu influence the union leader Kuttappan to break the strike.
 He tries for a compromise with other party members, but Johny does not agree to this as he feels they are nearing victory and the management will agree to their fair demands.
 Kuttappan and Raghu conspire to bring Johny out of the way to end the strike.
 One night Kuttappan brings him out of home at the pretext of some meeting and Raghu kills him.
 When the case comes to court, Govindan Nair and Raghu approaches Sethu to get him defend Raghu at court.
 Sethu refuses and lets them know that he will be arguing on behalf of the trade union as the prosecution.
 Govindan Nair and Raghu are enraged and leave.